zkcrypto/pairing/README.md

 - [`bls12_381`](https://crates.io/crates/bls12_381) - the BLS12-381 curve.

+## RFC process

+This crate follows the [zkcrypto RFC process](https://zkcrypto.github.io/rfcs/).
+If you want to propose "substantial" changes to this crate (in particular to the `pairing` traits), please [create an RFC](https://github.com/zkcrypto/rfcs) for wider discussion.

 ## [Documentation](https://docs.rs/pairing/)

 Bring the `pairing` crate into your project just as you normally would.